zaviermiller/zaviermiller.github.io/content/building-my-first-nn-in-go.md

 ## Building the Neural Network
 In order to build the network, I used the `gonum.org/v1/gonum/mat` package so that at least the matrices were  abstracted away.

-The first step, from [this blog post](https://datadan.io/blog/neural-net-with-go), was pretty simple, I just had to build a `NeuralNetwork` struct to represent the overall network fields, which also held a config struct with some **configurable** network parameters.
+The first step, from [this blog post](https://datadan.io/blog/neural-net-with-go), was pretty simple: I just had to build a `NeuralNetwork` struct to represent the overall network fields, which also held a config struct with some *configurable* network parameters.
 The code can be found in the blog post, as I pretty much ~~copied~~ followed it closely.

 After finishing that, I moved on to building some helper activation functions that would be used between the layors of the perceptron.
 The blog post only shows how to build a sigmoid function, so I guess I can show off my sick blog code preview
 ```go